Marvin-Brouwer/FluentSerializer/doc/help/basic-concepts/Naming-strategies.md

 	}
 }
 ```

-Of you want to statically map a property mapping to a given string value:
+Or you want to statically map a property mapping to a given string value:

 ```csharp
 public sealed class ExampleProfile : JsonSerializerProfile {